 What is the difference between Chalk Style and Latex Paint?

-Chalk paint versus latex paint, which paint works best for your needs?
+Chalk paint vs latex paint, which paint works best for your needs?
+Why use chalk paint vs regular paint.
 The Owner and Creator of Wise Owl Chalk Synthesis Paint was kind enough to break down many of the differences between chalk style and latex paints AND allowed me to share them with you.
-Which is right for you?
-Chalk style or Latex?
+Compare the Pros and Cons of Chalk Paint as well as Latex to decide which is right for you!
+Whats the difference between chalk paint and regular paint?

 Pin for later!